Colormuse vs NVIDIA DIGITS

 - Who is it best for?

-- It's best for designers and marketers needing color analysis.
+- It is best suited for designers and marketers needing quick, accurate color extraction from images.

 - What is this tool?